Chris Stuckmann: Beginnings and YouTube success

 He began publishing YouTube reviews of current films in his twenties and published his first film review in 2009.
 His reviews initially began under a short-form series titled Quick Movie Reviews.
-When he began publishing video reviews, there was only a small group of other video bloggers reviewing films on YouTube.
+When he started this series, there was only a small group of other video bloggers reviewing films on YouTube.
 He has also expanded into reviewing television shows, anime, and video games.
-His reviews are generally spoiler-free; however, he will occasionally release additional spoiler reviews for movies he feels would benefit from further, in-depth explanation.

-He published his first book, The Film Buff’s Bucket List: The 50 Movies of the 2000s to See Before You Die, in 2016.
+He published his first book, The Film Buff's Bucket List: The 50 Movies of the 2000s to See Before You Die, in 2016.
 A year later, he directed and wrote the short film Auditorium 6.
 In April 2018, Stuckmann published his second book titled Anime-Impact: The Movies and Shows that changed the World of Japanese Animation.

-Stuckmann has become among the most popular film critics on the website, having a following of over 2.02 million subscribers as of February 2023.
+Stuckmann has become among the most popular film critics on the website, having a following of over 2.03 million subscribers as of December 2024.
 Stewart Fletcher of Moviepilot ranked Stuckmann's YouTube channel as the number one channel that movie fans should subscribe to, citing Stuckmann's passionate and coherently written reviews as the reason.

-In a July 2021 video, he announced that he would be minimizing his efforts on doing film criticism videos for a while to focus on his upcoming film, discarding classification grades on his movie reviews and shifting towards discussion/analytic videos for movies he wants to draw attention and support to, as well as informative videos tailored toward people seeking information on making films.
+In a 2021 YouTube video titled "Moving Forward...", Stuckmann announced that he would be minimizing film reviews and would stop criticizing "bad" films.
+He would focus instead on analyzing, discussing, and guiding others on filmmaking.
+Stuckmann gave two reasons for this shift.
+First, he stated that he thought of himself as primarily a filmmaker, and wanted to shift focus into his film projects.
+Second, due to his popularity - which Stuckmann credits to being one of the first movie reviewers on YouTube in the early days of the platform - he was given the opportunity to be more involved in the production of films.
+He cited that seeing the effort and time that goes into the film production changed his perspective: "I no longer feel comfortable talking negatively about film.
+Meeting filmmakers, talking to them at festivals, going on to their sets, seeing how much work goes into even your average not-so-great movie; I just don't feel like doing that anymore.
+I don't want to talk negatively about filmmakers.
+I don't want to trash filmmakers.
+It would be strange for me to be making movies and also [trashing] filmmakers.
+Also, there's plenty of that on [YouTube] already."